Turner V Twin Diesel

 if not, and you have the crank out:

-find a bit of timber as close to the bore size as possible, place it on the crown, strike it with a medium sized hammer (not a lump or sledge ), did it move?
+find a bit of timber as close to the bore size as possible, place it on the crown, strike it with a medium sized hammer (not a lump or sledge Very Happy ), did it move?

 Yes: continue with reduced strikes, minimal force until piston is out